 - If published without notice from 1/1/1978-3/1/1989 and registered within 5 years, or if published with notice in that period, life of author + 70 years)

 *for works of corporate authorship, works for hire, anonymous and pseudonymous works, term is the shorter of 95 years from publication or 120 years from creation.

-Two excellent charts provide more detail on copyright terms and make U.S. copyright terms easier to understand:
+This excellent chart provides more detail on copyright terms and make U.S. copyright terms easier to understand: